agx/stevia/doc/phosh-osk-stevia.rst

   gsettings set sm.puri.phosh.osk.Completers default hunspell

-You need to restart ``phosh-osk-stub`` for the new default completer to become active.
+You need to restart ``phosh-osk-stevia`` for the new default completer to become active.